lmcai/Coalescent_simulation_and_gene_flow_detection/README.md

 <b>Input:</b>

-1. One best-estimated species tree with branch lengths measured in coalescent units (can be estimated from MPEST);
+1. One best-estimated species tree with branch lengths measured in coalescent units (can be estimated from MPEST/ASTRAL on ML gene trees);

-2. Bootstrap species trees with branch lengths measured in coalescent units;
+2. Bootstrap species trees with branch lengths measured in coalescent units (can be obtained by running MPEST/ASTRAL on bootstrap gene trees);

 3. Rooted gene trees.